ray155093/azure-docs.zh-tw/articles/sql-database/sql-database-disaster-recovery-drills.md

 <properties
-   pageTitle="SQL Database 災害復原演練 | Microsoft Azure"
-   description="了解使用 Azure SQL Database 執行嚴重損壞修復演練的指引和最佳作法，以協助確保您的關鍵性商務應用程式在失敗和中斷時可迅速復原。"
-   services="sql-database"
-   documentationCenter=""
-   authors="mihaelablendea"
+   pageTitle="SQL Database Disaster Recovery Drills | Microsoft Azure" description="Learn guidance and best practices for using Azure SQL Database to perform disaster recovery drills that will help keep your mission critical business applications resilient to failures and outages." services="sql-database" documentationCenter="" authors="mihaelablendea"